Qharny/Qharny/README.md

 ## 🌱 Always Learning

 The tech world is constantly evolving, and so am I. I'm always excited to learn new technologies and improve my skills.
-Currently, I'm exploring [mention any new tech or skill you're learning].
+Currently, I'm exploring everything tech.

 ## 📫 Let's Connect!